BaconBravo/Wowza-Learning-Terms-and-Policies/Privacy Policy.md

 ### Contact Us

-If you have questions or wish to send us comments about this Privacy Notice, please contact us at [wowzalearning.com/feedback](https://wowzalearning.com/feedback) or write us:
+If you have questions or wish to send us comments about this Privacy Notice, please contact us at:

 Wowza Learning Inc.